VincentDengSZ/VTSideMenuSwift/README.md

 **Manually from GitHub**

-1.Download the `UIViewController+SideMenu.h` , `UIViewController+SideMenu.m` ,`VTSideMenuManager.h` , `VTSideMenuManager.m` files in th [Source directory](https://github.com/VincentDengSZ/VTSideMenu)
+1.Download the `UIViewControllerSideMenu.swift` , `VTSideMenuManager.swift` files in th [Source directory](https://github.com/VincentDengSZ/VTSideMenuSwift)

 2.Add the files to your Xcode project.

-3.you don't need to import any file if you use the api with Swift
+3.you don't need to import any file if you use the api Manually with Swift
 #Example Usage

 **Example location**